 Renin inhibitors (Aliskiren) slow down the production of renin, an enzyme produced by kidneys that starts a chain of chemical steps that increases blood pressure.
 Renin inhibitors work by reducing the ability of renin to begin this process.
 Since there is a risk of serious complications, including stroke, you shouldn’t take aliskiren with ACE inhibitors or ARBs.

 In addition to reducing nerve impulses to blood vessels, alpha-beta blockers slow the heartbeat to reduce the amount of blood that needs to be pumped through the vessels.
 Alpha-beta blockers include generic brands like carvedilol and labetalol hydrochloride, and brand names drugs Trandate and Coreg.
 These can potentially cause a drop in blood pressure when standing.

 Common generic and brand medications are Inspra, aldactone, spironolactone and Eplerenone.
 These drugs block the effects of natural chemicals that can lead to salt and fluid retention, which cause high blood pressure.

-Having examined the workings of the heart, normal blood pressure, the various consequences of blood pressure fluctuations, and blood pressure medications, what should be retained, above all, are the many risks involved with med interactions and side effects.
-Whatever else you do, make sure to consult your physician at every treatment level, thus ensuring that you do not contract undesirable medical conditions that may previously not have been on your agenda.
+Having examined the workings of the heart, normal blood pressure, the various consequences of blood pressure fluctuations, and blood pressure medications, what should be retained, above all, are the many risks involved with medication interactions and side effects.
+Whatever else you do, make sure to consult your physician at every level of treatment and keep him or her informed of any side effects you are experiencing.

-With lifestyle adaptations, and under the guidance of your healthcare professional, it is possible to reclaim your health and reduce your chances of developing blood pressure irregularities that only too often lead to chronic disease and worse.
+With healthy lifestyle adaptations and the guidance of a healthcare professional, it is possible to reclaim your health and reduce your chances of developing blood pressure irregularities that can lead to chronic disease or worse.